AdityaGund/ftp-grpc/ref.md

 * The **entire application (UI, Actix server, gRPC client & server, chunk handling logic)** is present and deployed **on all three users’ servers** (A, B, and C).
 * Temporary files (during both upload and transfer) are always stored locally **on the respective user's server**.

+---

+According to current architecture, we have three folders, `client`, `server` and `destination`.
+The client/destination folders will be present on the user's server. (i.e. the client will have both folders and the destination will have both the folders).
+The user will then run the client and destination code on different ports.

+> NOTE: we can run the client/destination on different channels (i.e. mpsc channels) and assign them different ports.

+There will only be ONE and only one server, the server code won't be elsewhere.